parasolcooperative/legal/SafeConnect App Privacy Policy.md

 **Children’s Privacy**

 The App is not intended for and we do not allow children under 16 years of age to use the App.
 We do not knowingly collect information from persons under 16 years of age, and no part of the App is directed to persons under 16 years of age.
 If you are under 16 years of age, do not use or access the App at any time or in any manner.
 If we learn that information has been collected through the App from persons under 16 years of age and without verifiable parental consent, we will take the appropriate steps to delete this information.
-If you are a parent or guardian and discover that your child under 16 years of age has provided us with information, please alert us at [INSERT EMAIL ADDRESS] to request that we delete the information from our systems.
+If you are a parent or guardian and discover that your child under 16 years of age has provided us with information, please alert us at contact@parasolcooperative.org to request that we delete the information from our systems.

 **The Information We Collect About You**